120 Ways To Make Money

 98. Online Juror

 To help prepare for real juries, trial versions are often run, and many of these are held online.
-A few of the sites you can sign up to are eJury, Online Verdict, and Resolution Research.
+A few of the sites you can sign up to are eJury and Online Verdict.
 However, there’s no guarantee you’ll get chosen, and you’ll need to be a US citizen for obvious reasons.

 100. Spend Time on Your Smartphone